 Therefore, in this paper, we focus on the believable behavior interaction simulation of LLM agents in open-world scenarios and propose a low-cost framework, termed as \textit{Affordable Generative Agents}.
+We abstract the behaviors of believable agents into two modes: agent-environment interactions and inter-agent interactions.
 For the agent-environment interactions, we propose the \textit{Lifestyle Policy} to reduce the redundant costs of generating repeated responses by agents; On the other hand, for the inter-agent interactions, we propose the \textit{Social Memory} to reduce the generation of repeated information in multi-round interactions.
-These two techniques are distilled from our insights on how a human interacts with other entities in the real world, and can be compiled easily into existing agent simulation environments.
-To examine the applicability of our techniques, we have conducted extensive experiments using well-known environments, including the ``Stanford Town'' \cite{park2023generative} and the VirtualHome \cite{puig2018virtualhome}, to demonstrate that, while achieving the same performance, the consumption of generating believable agent behaviors can be significantly reduced.
+To examine the applicability of our techniques, we have conducted extensive experiments using well-known environments, including the ``Stanford Town'' \citep{park2023generative} and the VirtualHome \citep{puig2018virtualhome}, to demonstrate that, while achieving the same performance, the consumption of generating believable agent behaviors can be significantly reduced.